HighStakesSwitzerland/lightsentry/README.md

 # Lightsentry

-## Lightsentry is a fork of [TinySeed](https://github.com/notional-labs/tinyseed), which is a fork of Binary Holding's Tenderseed, which is a fork of Polychain's Tenderseed

-This tool runs a seed node for multiple tendermint based blockchain (i.e. Terra, Cosmos, Akash, etc, thanks to TinySeed) , crawls the network and expose the list of peers with the geolocation.
+## Lightsentry is a tool that uses Tendermint's implementation to run a sentry node without the need of the data folder.

+As a sentry node is *in fine* just a node isolating the validator behind it, there is actually no need to run all the other process a full node runs (ie. all the reactors like mempool, blockchain, consensus, tx indexer, state sync etc etc)

+This implementation only runs the pex reactor, address book and the switch to correctly discover peers and have a nice connectivity for the private peers linked to it.

+All this with 0 data!

 ### Configuration